 MISSISSIPPI/CHANGE NEW RELEASES

 ON SALE!!
-Six great titles now just $5 each!
+Five great titles now just $5 each!

 A true masterpiece by one of the legends of Haitian music.
 The debut album by Haiti's favorite troubadour reissued for the first time on vinyl.
 Beautiful guitar playing with the minimal rhythmic accompaniment of maracas.
 Haitian blues music at its best.